 - Sweet Bell Pepper Added for flavor and color.

 - Chicken Broth Vegetable broth could be used as a substitute.
 I used my Homemade Chicken Broth.
+The broth provides the Asian white rice recipe restaurant quality flavor that puts this dish over the top.

 - Peanuts Chopped peanuts are a nice complimentary flavor with Asian spices.